heutelbeck/sapl-server/README.md

 ##### Certificate

 Generate a Certificate using Certbot (Let's Encrypt client).
-Prerequisites: Server with Internetaccess, DNS Entry with Domain pointing to the IP addess of the Server, installed openssl (Example using Ubuntu 20)
+Prerequisites: Server with Internetaccess, DNS Entry with Domain pointing to the IP address of the Server, installed openssl (Example using Ubuntu 20)

 Pull Certbot https://github.com/certbot/certbot